Skip to contents

 The function episodes_of_care() links together hospitalizations with acute care transfers into unique episodes of care.
 For each hospitalization (genc_id), the function returns the corresponding: patient_id_hashed, time_to_next_admission, time_since_last_admission, AT_in_coded, AT_out_coded, AT_in_occurred, AT_out_occurred, epicare.

-• An admission to a medical or intensive care service at a GEMINI hospital within 7 hours after discharge from another GEMINI hospital, regardless of whether the transfer is coded by hospital.
+• An admission to a GEMINI hospital within 7 hours after discharge from another GEMINI hospital, regardless of whether the transfer is coded by hospital.

-• An admission to a medical or intensive care service at a GEMINI hospital within 7-12 hours after discharge from another GEMINI hospital, and at least 1 hospital has coded the transfer.
+• An admission to a GEMINI hospital within 7-12 hours after discharge from another GEMINI hospital, and at least 1 hospital has coded the transfer.

 The flowchart below shows how epicares are built: